leasunhy/csharp-static-template/README.md

 Then the compiler will compile the projects in solution `AwesomeSolution.sln`, in topological order.

-Assembly files of all projects will be written to current working directory.
+Assembly files of all projects will be written to current working directory (to be tuned).

 ## Example